 Far East Flora actually started out as a little van that went around Singapore selling eggs and flowers in the 1960s before the founders formally established the company in 1965.

-In 1999, Ryan Chioh became the Managing Director of FarEastFlora.com, taking over the reins from his uncle who founded the company together with Ryan’s father.
+In 1999, Ryan Chioh became the Managing Director of FarEastFlora.com, the e-commerce arm of the company his father and his uncle founded.

 Joining the family business at the height of the dotcom bubble, Ryan proposed starting an online store to expand the company’s reach.